bluefireteam/bitmap/README.md

-# WIP: Flutter Bitmap
+# Flutter Bitmap

-A minimalist package to help you manipulate bitmaps.
-It is focused on bitmap transformations.
+A minimalist flutter package to help you manipulate bitmaps.
+The focus here is to prove bitmap manipulations.

-The package standard format is ARGB32.
+The package standard format is RGBA32.

 For now, things like format encoding, exif and multi-frame images are not the concern of this package.

-For a full features image lib, check [`image`](https://pub.dartlang.org/packages/image).
+If that is your need, check [`image`](https://pub.dartlang.org/packages/image).
+Some of the algorithms are heavily inpired by this awesome lib.

+## Why?

+## Basic usage

+## Applying transformations

+## Performance improvements

+## The FFI

+## App using it

 ## Supported operations

 - flip vertical
 - flip horizontal
 - resize (nearest interpolation)

-### Also We,ve added some filters based on the `image` package.
-- Contraste
+- Contrast
 - Brightness
 - Saturation
 - Exposure

+## Todo

+- [ ] White balance
+- [ ] Color correction
+- [ ] Vingette
+- [ ] ???
+The sky is the limit